Can my child only participate in the summer?

 There is no cost.
 The program is funded by the US Department of Education

 What if I do not want to go to college, can I still be a part of Upward Bound?

 No. The program is meant for students who show and interest in attending college.
 If you are open to considering and learning about the college experience, participation is a possibility.

 What will I have to do in Upward Bound?

-You must commit to taking action to ensure to success in high school and preparation for success in college.
-Free programming will be provided to this end, including college tours, tutorials, workshops, career awareness events, SAT & ACT prep, supplemental classes, service projects, cultural trips, personal development activities and much more
+You must commit to taking action to ensure your success in high school and preparation for success in college.
+Free programming will be provided to this end, including college tours, tutorials, workshops, career awareness events, SAT & ACT prep, enrichment classes, service projects, cultural trips, personal development activities and much more.

 Regular attendance is required and includes: two weekdays (Tuesday-Friday) for at least 1 hour per visit and all designated Saturdays during the academic year; participation in the six-week summer program which includes a full day of classes Monday - Friday.
 Completion of projects and activities to build skills, awareness and readiness for college will also be required.